Carbondale station: Third station building

-Planned new station building
+The 1981 station was demolished in 2025.

+Southern Illinois Multimodal Station

-In November 2019, the city was awarded a $14 million federal grant to construct the Southern Illinois Multi-Modal Station, which will replace the 1981-built station with a large train and bus depot on the same site.
+In November 2019, the city was awarded a $14 million federal grant to construct the Southern Illinois Multimodal Station (SIMMS), which will replace the 1981-built station with a large train and bus depot on the same site.
 As of March 2022, it was claimed that 60% of the construction documents for the project had been completed, as had most approvals needed to construct a new facility (including approval by the Illinois Department of Transportation).
-On March 22m 2022, it was also decided by the Carbondale City Council to name the new station the "Southern Illinois Multimodal Station".
+On March 22, 2022, it was also decided by the Carbondale City Council to name the new station the "Southern Illinois Multimodal Station".

 Early on, plans had called for a two-story structure, with the second floor being home to space for a work program.
 The work program space was moved to the first floor in design revisions which saw the plans change to a one story structure.

-The design for the planned new station building has its main entrance at its southwest corner, accented by a structural tower.
-There will also a south entrance for easy access from the parking lot, and a west entrance fronting Illinois Avenue.
-There will also be a further entrance at the center of the building's west face, along Illinois Avenue.
-Features of the station will include a ticket desk and a baggage claim area.
-Per Amtrak's request, the station will also include a small fenced-in dog walking area near the train tracks for the convenience of those traveling on Amtrak with their pet dogs.
-The south side of the planned new facility will be the location for mass transit bus services.
-The northern side of the building will be occupied by offices for the Carbondale Chamber of Commerce, Carbondale Main Street, and a work program.
-The new station building is also planned to be home to Southern Illinois University's welcome center and the offices of the Carbondale Tourism agency.
+The station building has its main entrance at its southwest corner, accented by a structural tower.
+There is a south entrance for easy access from the parking lot, and a west entrance fronting Illinois Avenue.
+There is also a further entrance at the center of the building's west face, along Illinois Avenue.
+Features of the station include a ticket desk and a baggage claim area.
+Per Amtrak's request, the station design also included a small fenced-in dog walking area near the train tracks for the convenience of those traveling on Amtrak with their pet dogs.
+The south side of the new facility is designated to be the location for mass transit bus services.
+The northern side of the building is to be occupied by offices for the Carbondale Chamber of Commerce, Carbondale Main Street, and a work program.
+The new station building is also to be home to Southern Illinois University's welcome center and the offices of the Carbondale Tourism agency.
 The new station building has been designed with an aim of achieving LEED Silver certification.

-The new station building is planned to feature terrazzo flooring in its station areas.
-This flooring is planned to include a compass motif in the building's western vestibule and a two-dimensional representation of a geodesic dome at the southwest entrance as a tribute to the work of famous onetime Carbondale resident Buckminster Fuller.
-As a further tribute to Fuller, the eastern interior wall of the station facility will be adorned with Fuller's quote, "... to make the world work for 100% of humanity in the shortest possible time, through spontaneous cooperation, without ecological offences or disadvantage of anyone."
+The station building has a design featuring terrazzo flooring in its station areas, including a compass motif in the building's western vestibule and a two-dimensional representation of a geodesic dome at the southwest entrance as a tribute to the work of famous onetime Carbondale resident Buckminster Fuller.
+As a further tribute to Fuller, the eastern interior wall of the station facility was designed to be adorned with Fuller's quote, "... to make the world work for 100% of humanity in the shortest possible time, through spontaneous cooperation, without ecological offences or disadvantage of anyone."
 The station is also intended to include displays related to Fuller provided by the R. Buckminster Fuller Dome Not-For-Profit, including photographs, paintings, and artifacts.

+Amtrak service began at SIMMS on May 20, 2025.